cdietze/chessdog/README.md

     cd chessdog
     sbt package-war

-After the build finished successfully, the final war file will be in the target directory:
+After the build finished successfully, you can open a demo page at `./target/webapp/demo/JackEmbedDemo.html`.

-    ./target/scala_xxx/
+The final war file will be in the target directory `./target/scala_xxx/`.